tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 DTLS 1.2 {{!I-D.ietf-tls-dtls-connection-id}} and for DTLS 1.3
 {{!I-D.ietf-tls-dtls13}}.
 The presentation language used in this document is described in Section 4 of {{!RFC8446}}.

+This document reuses the definition of "anti-amplification limit" from
+{{?RFC9000}} to mean three times the amount of data received from an unvalidated address.

 # RRC Extension